-• Instr uctor portfolio - Appendix B-9
+• Instructor portfolio - Appendix B-9

-Peer Coaching [C1]
+□ Peer Coaching [C1]

-Examples of collaboration and shared leadership [F7]Examples of improvements to content and instructional practice resulting from
+☐ Examples of collaboration and shared leadership [F7]

+☐ Examples of improvements to content and instructional practice resulting from

 collaboration [F7]

-Level of Performance Evident Notes Peer accountability ignites commitment to professional learning.
-Instructors participate in collaborative learning communities that meet both informally and formally on a regular schedule.
-Frequent collaboration occurs across curricular departments and/or levels.
-The instructors implement a formal process that promotes productive discussion about student learning.
-Instructors can clearly link collaboration to improvement results in instructional practice and student performance.
-0 Proficient A formal accountability process ensures that collaborative learning communities exist.
-Instructors participate in collaborative learning communities that meet both informally and formally.
+Level of Performance Evident Notes Distinguished Instructors participate in informal and formal collaborative learning communities on a regular schedule.
+Collaboration always occurs across curricular departments and/or levels.
+Instructors implement a formal process to promote productive discussion about student learning.
+Instructors can clearly link evidence of collaboration to improvement results in instructional practice and student performance.
+0 Instructors participate in informal and formal collaborative learning communities.
 Collaboration often occurs across curricular departments and/or levels.
-Instructors have been trained to implement a formal process that promotes discussion about student learning.
-Personnel indicate that collaboration causes improvement results in instructional practice and student performance.
+Instructors have been trained to implement a formal process to promote discussion about student learning.
+Instructors can link evidence of collaboration to improvement results in instructional practice and student performance.
 0

-Level of Performance Evident Notes Leaders encourage the existence of collaborative learning communities.
-Some of the instructors participate in collaborative learning communities that meet both informally and formally.
+Level of Performance Evident Notes Some instructors participate in informal and formal collaborative learning communities.
 Collaboration occasionally occurs across curricular departments and/or levels.
 Instructors promote discussion about student learning.
 Instructors express belief in the value of collaborative learning communities.
-0 Collaborative learning communities may or may not exist.
+0 Needs Improvement Collaborative learning communities may or may not exist.
 Collaborative learning communities randomly self-organize and meet informally.
 Collaboration seldom occurs across departments and/or levels.
-The professional and support personnel rarely discuss student learning.
-Personnel see little value in collaborative learning communities.
+Instructors see little value in collaborative learning communities.
 0 Actions: